rudresh051/Software-Testing-Resources/API-Testing/file1.md

-Web application is meant for humans to read whereas web services are meant for computers to read
+Web application is meant for humans to read whereas web services are meant for computers to read e.g. Web application like Whatsapp is meant for the humans.
+And Web Services are meant for computers.

 ## What kind of information??